-The PSMMP is a 41 credit hours program (plus the 3 credits prerequisite course).
+The PSMMP is a 41 credit hours program.
 It provides professional training, in partnership with area hospitals, and focuses on the Radiation Therapy track that absorbs ~75% of Medical Physicists.
-Typical duration is two years.
+The typical duration is two years.

 A BS or BA in Physics.
 Candidates with a BS in Biology, Chemistry, Computer Science, or Engineering with a minor in Physics are considered.
 At least a 3.0 (of a 4.0 maximum) grade point average (GPA) in Science and Mathematics, courses.
 Have taken the general portion of the GRE.
 No minimum score is required (or equivalent).
 Scores must be no more than five years old.

 The Department of Physics offers the Certificate in Medical Physics for Ph.D. holders.

 This certificate program offered by a CAMPEP-accredited program is designed to provide the essential didactic elements of medical physics to Ph.D. holders seeking to pursue an alternative pathway to medical physics residency.
 It is intended to enable individuals with a doctoral degree in physics or a related discipline to meet the didactic requirements needed to enter a CAMPEP-accredited residency program.